selnek/non-programming/README.md

 # Non-programming (philosophical) work

-Some of my philosophical works and articles, which i want to archive for next generations :)
+Some of my philosophical works and articles, which I want to archive for next generations :)

 1. Otvorenosť textu (Openess of text) - master thesis
 2. Môžu stroje myslieť (Can machines think?)